jomarcardoso/brazilian-super-hero/README.md

 ## At school

 In consequence of his mother sickness, Roger started at school later and Rafa with his father troupe of theater did not learned the first year of school.
+The repeat student and an unknown kid met at the same school.

+They were taller than usual, and even at wrong grade.
+The regular kids saw them and used to mock them.

+Roger have a broke family, and he is usually sad by her mother's situation.
+The other kids took advantage of this weak boy to do bullying with him.
+He was called the "ET's son"

 ## Last moment on the Earth